dbpotato/html_terminal/README.md

-# Html Terminal
+# HTML Terminal

-Tool for controling linux terminals over the web.
+Tool for controlling Linux terminals over the web.

 # Work In Progress